Hyperfoil/Horreum/README.md

 * [Feature request](https://github.com/Hyperfoil/Horreum/issues)
 * [Code submission](https://github.com/Hyperfoil/Horreum/pulls)

-Contributions are most welcome !
+Contributions are the way to support and get involved in community !

-Please, consult our [Code of Conduct](./CODE_OF_CONDUCT.md) policies for interacting in our community.
+Please, once check our [Code of Conduct](./CODE_OF_CONDUCT.md) policies for interacting in our community.

 Consider giving the project a [star](https://github.com/Hyperfoil/Horreum/stargazers) on